-- 1. These ex partes are not set for a hearing, but are considered by the court daily at 3:15 p.m. without an appearance by parties.
-Ex parte requests must be filed by 10:00 a.m. to be considered that same day.
-If filed after 10:00 a.m., they will be considered the next business day. - 2.
-These matters require only the fee charged for an Application for Ex Parte Relief.
-The two exceptions to this are Petitions for Letters of Special Administration and Petitions for Appointment of Temporary Guardianship or Conservatorship; these exceptions require an additional fee for the underlying petition, as set forth in the fee schedule.
-Refer to the most current Fee Schedule on the court's website. - B. Ex Parte Appearances: - 1.
-These ex partes will be set for hearing on the next available date in the assigned department consistent with notice requirements. - 2.
-Dates cannot be reserved in advance or set further out than the next available date. - 3.
-These matters will carry an additional fee for the underlying petition, as determined by the fee schedule.
-Refer to the most current Fee Schedule on the court's website. - C. If a matter is filed as an ex parte and the court determines that it should have been filed in due course as a noticed petition, the ex parte may be denied.
+1. These ex partes are not set for a hearing, but are considered by the court daily at 3:15 p.m. without an appearance by parties.
+Ex parte requests must be received by 10:00 a.m. to be considered that same day.
+If received after 10:00 a.m., they will be considered the next business day.

+2. Most applications for relief require only the fee charged for an ex parte application.
+Exceptions to this are Petitions for Letters of Special Administration; Petitions for Appointment of Temporary Guardianship or Conservatorship; and any other petition that would typically be heard in due course, if not for exigent circumstances as noted in the application.
+These exceptions require an additional fee for the underlying petition, as set forth in the fee schedule.
+Refer to the most current Fee Schedule on the court's website.

+3. These ex partes may not be amended.

+B. Ex Parte Appearances:

+1. These ex partes will be set for hearing on the next available date in the assigned department consistent with notice requirements.

+2. Dates cannot be reserved in advance.

+3. Most ex parte matters will carry an additional fee for the underlying petition, as determined by the fee schedule.
+Refer to the most current Fee Schedule on the court's website.

+4. These ex partes may be amended if filed and served prior to the scheduled hearing date.
+An amendment will supersede the original, and will be rescheduled for the first available hearing date.

+C. If a matter is filed as an ex parte and the court determines that it should have been filed in due course as a noticed petition, the ex parte may be denied in the court's discretion without an appearance.

 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
 1/1/2006; Rev. 1/1/2008; Rev & Renum.
-1/1/2012; Rev. 1/1/2015;

-Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2021)
+1/1/2012; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2021; Rev. 1/1/2022; Rev. 1/1/2023; Rev. 1/1/2024)

-Communications with the Court
+Communications With the Court